univention/univention-portal/doc/concepts/10_architecture.md

     }
    }
    ```
+   >DW: this is status information. maybe it is necessary to define a more sophisticated data structure here to have more possibilities in interpreting the data

    This meta-info can be cached properly.
 4. Depending on `type`, the **Frontend** displays the proper notification view